-Once you know what to look for, you can check labels carefully before you buy or use a product.
+You need to know what to look for, so you can check before you buy or use a product.

-If you are allergic to peanuts, you may need to avoid tree nuts like walnuts and almonds.
-Same goes if you’re allergic to tree nuts -- you may need to avoid peanuts.
+Peanuts and tree nuts aren’t the same.
+But if you’re allergic to one, you may also need to avoid the other.
 Ask your doctor to be sure.
-Tree nuts include:

-Don't be surprised to find peanuts or tree nuts in foods like these:
+You may find peanuts or tree nuts in things like these:

 Cereals and granola